namuol/react-seamstress/README.md

 Under the hood, `@HasDeclarativeStyles` uses the result of `getStyleState()` to determine which `:pseudo-selector` styles should be applied.

-Now, the `<Combobox>` author can succinctly *describe* how their component can be styled inside the results of `getStyleState`, rather than with a big list of short-circuited boolean operations.
+Now, the `<Combobox>` author can simply *describe* how their component can be styled with `getStyleState()`, rather than by manually implementing a big list of short-circuited boolean operations.

 ## More than "syntactic sugar"